Frequently Asked Questions About Weight Loss

-Most available weight-loss medications are "appetite suppressant" drugs.
+Most weight-loss medications are "appetite suppressant" drugs.
 These weight loss drugs generally come in the form of tablets or extended-release capsules (pills that release medication over a long period of time).
-Appetite suppressants can be obtained by a doctor's prescription or purchased over-the-counter.
+Some appetite suppressants need a doctor's prescription.
 One of the most well-known appetite suppressants is phentermine.

 Another type of prescription weight loss drug is a fat absorption inhibitor.
 Xenical is the only example of this type of treatment approved for use in the U.S. Xenical works by blocking about 30% of dietary fat from being absorbed.
-Xenical is now sold over-the-counter as Alli.
+Xenical is now sold over the counter, in a lower dose, as Alli.